-“You can live in a house designed by Shigeru Ban only if you are recently homeless or exceedingly wealthy,” wrote “The New Yorker” about the Tokyo-born “starchitect” (a portmanteau for “star” + “architect”).
+“You can live in a house designed by Shigeru Ban only if you are recently homeless or exceedingly wealthy,” wrote “The New Yorker” about the Tokyo-born “starchitect” (a portmanteau for star architect).
 Although it may sound like a mockery, there is some truth to the statement.
-Ban’s architecture derives from the original Japanese idea of using paper as a construction material.
+Shigeru Ban architects derives from the original Japanese idea of using paper as a construction material.

 Then the Russian war on Ukraine began.
 Neighboring Central European countries, especially Poland, were flooded with refugees escaping war atrocities as Russian crimes against humanity increasingly compensated for the lack of military success.
 Frontier cities, such as Chełm, Rzeszów, Przemyśl, and Lublin, became large refugee hubs for people looking for a place to stay and for those who already knew where to head.

-This is where Shigeru Ban’s idea reached Central Europe.
+This is where Shigeru Ban’s idea reached Central and Eastern Europe architecture.
 Shigeru Ban himself visited Chełm to collaborate on the project.
 Along with a team of architects, students, and volunteers led by Hubert Trammer, they turned an abandoned Tesco supermarket into a refugee camp.
 Although refugee camps have started popping up in other cities along the border, this one is different in design.

 Simple cubic structures made of paper tubes, recycled from rolls of textiles, serve as pillars to support paper walls.
 This cheap and quick design aims to return a sense of privacy, harmony, and calm, which people in crisis situations desperately need.
 This temporary shelter adapted from a former supermarket also features all the necessary amenities, including a former food court-turned-canteen.